bax7er/PixelSpacePlatformer/README.md

 # PixelSpacePlatformer
-Project for Graphics 1 module
+Project for Graphics 1 module.
-Written in C++ and OpenGL
+Written in C++ and OpenGL.
-Using nvImage loader and SDL_mixer for audio
+Using nvImage loader and SDL_mixer for audio.
-Audio and image assets used are not my own
+Audio and image assets used are not my own.

 # Key Features:
 ## Weapon Collision Methods